karim-ouldaklouche/Sentiment_Analysis/README.md

 We don't have any overfitting from the models according to the scores.
 Of course, improvements can be possible like a better preparation of the data, tuning the hyperparmeter for the differents models.

-After using tf.function in tensorflow, the next step is to implement the attention mecanism for the recurrent neural network.
-Indeed, some responses have a significant number of token.